Maknee/maknee.github.io/_posts/2018-08-17-Object Oriented C Library - Introduction.md

 <center><font size="-1"><em>Yes.</em></font></center>
 </p>

+In order to implement psuedo templating and have more usable and readable API, macros are necessary.

 In the next few posts, we will dive into more examples and how OOC works internally.

 ---